raresportan/homepage/src/content/html-basics-part-one/index.md

 ---
 title: HTML Basics
 pubDate: 2021-02-20
-description: What are the basic HTML parts of a web page
+description: You might be surprised, but not many web developers know what are the basic HTML parts of a web page.
+It's time to changed that
 keywords: ["HTML"]
 ---